 Electric motors convert electrical energy into mechanical energy through the principles of electromagnetism.
 By carefully designing the stator, rotor, and other components, motors can efficiently and reliably produce rotational motion, which can be used in a wide range of applications, from household appliances to industrial machinery.

-See DetailsInstalled on the top of the sewage pump unit, it is used to enclose th...
+See DetailsComponents mounted on the bottom of the sewage pump unit to support th...

 See DetailsWater bearing gland is the gland for fixing the water bearing, which s...